OSU-BMBL/DESSO/README.md

 ## Citation
 If you use DESSO in your research, please cite the following paper:</br>
-Jinyu Yang, Adam D. Hoppe, Bingqiang Liu, Qin Ma, Systematic Prediction of Regulatory Motifs from Human ChIP-Sequencing Data Based on a Deep Learning Framework, bioRxiv 417378; doi: https://doi.org/10.1101/417378
+Yang, Jinyu, Anjun Ma, Adam D. Hoppe, Cankun Wang, Yang Li, Chi Zhang, Yan Wang, Bingqiang Liu, and Qin Ma.
+"Prediction of regulatory motifs from human Chip-sequencing data using a deep learning framework."
+Nucleic Acids Research (2019).